ACCV 2024 Workshop on

 Nanyang Technological University

 Chen Change Loy is a President's Chair Professor with the College of Computing and Data Science, Nanyang Technological University, Singapore.
 He is the Lab Director of MMLab@NTU and Co-associate Director of S-Lab.
+He received his Ph.D.
+(2010) in Computer Science from the Queen Mary University of London.
 Prior to joining NTU, he served as a Research Assistant Professor at the MMLab of The Chinese University of Hong Kong, from 2013 to 2018.
 His research interests include computer vision and deep learning with a focus on image/video restoration and enhancement, generative tasks, and representation learning.
-He serves as an Associate Editor of the International Journal of Computer Vision (IJCV), IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI), and Computer Vision and Image Understanding (CVIU).
-He also serves/served as an Area Chair of top conferences such as ICCV, CVPR, ECCV, ICLR and NeurIPS.
+He was on the editorial board of IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI) from 2019 to 2024.
+He currently serves as an Associate Editor for the International Journal of Computer Vision (IJCV) and Computer Vision and Image Understanding (CVIU).
+He also serves/served as an Area Chair of top conferences such as ICCV, CVPR, ECCV, ICLR, and NeurIPS.
 He will serve as the Program Co-Chair of CVPR 2026.
 He is a senior member of IEEE.

 Dong Tian